-PUBLISHING DEPARTMENT.
+PRINTING AND PUBLISHING DEPARTMENT.

-MR. LEWIS undertakes the complete production of Books, Pamphlets, etc., including printing, illustrating by the best methods, binding, etc. All works entrusted to us receive the best care and attention in order to ensure accuracy and attractiveness in their get up.
+MR. LEWIS undertakes the complete production of Books, Pamphlets, etc., including printing, illustrating by the best methods, binding, etc. All work receives the best care and attention in order to ensure accuracy in execution, and attractiveness in appearance.

-Estimates, specimen book of types, and other information will be forwarded on application.
+Estimates, specimens of types, and other information will be forwarded on application.

-London, Printed by H. K. Lewis, 136 Gower Street, W.C.
+London : Printed by H. K. Lewis, 136 Gower Street, W.C.